as4529/gp3/README.md

 **G**aussian **P**rocesses with **P**robabilistic **P**rogramming

-**Overview**
+**Overview and installation**

 gp3 currently focuses on grid structure-exploiting inference for Gaussian Process Latent Variable Models.
 As of now, we support Laplace approximations and Stochastic Variational Inference.
-For usage examples, see the notebooks in the examples directory.
+For usage examples, see ```examples/basic.ipynb```.
 Comprehensive documentation coming soon.

 gp3 is currently compatible with Python 2.7.
 Install with